The Anglican Renaissance

 Catechism Training

 The unlearned mass is a mass easily controlled by wolves.
 The question often raised by those looking into Anglicanism is What even is Anglicanism?
-What should be an easy question is often one of frustrated complexity as there are many flavors to the Anglican faith as we know today.
-Part of this problem is the fact many are simply unaware of what the church even teaches, what the Anglican divines taught, who they even were, why they mattered, the history of the church, and many other such questions that are raised.
+What should be an easy question is often one of frustrated complexity, as there are many flavors to the Anglican faith as we know it today.
+Part of this problem is the fact that many are simply unaware of what the church even teaches, what the Anglican divines taught, who they even were, why they mattered, the history of the church, and many other such questions that are raised.
 It is a tragedy that many of the great divines, manuals, catechisms, and other such works have fallen out of print.
-This has inspired men such a Sean Luke from the Anglican Aesthetics started to devise an institute called The Anglican Catechetical Institute a series that he runs on his channel where he goes over works from divines that should be read in a way that is easily accessible for those who are often intimidated by such massive tomes like Hooker’s Laws of Ecclesiastical Polity.
-When I heard of his efforts, and him being a dear friend of mine (I owe him for suggesting to me to buy my first BCP, starting my walk into becoming an Anglican almost three years ago) I reached out to him and devised a plan to work together to have the Anglican Renaissance Movement and the Anglican Catechetical Institute work together.
-To my surprise Sean not only agreed to work together but even offered the idea of combining efforts and placing it under the umbrella of the Anglican Renaissance movement.
+This has inspired men such as Sean Luke from the Anglican Aesthetics blog to devise an institute called The Anglican Catechetical Institute, a series that he runs on his channel where he goes over works from divines that should be read in a way that is easily accessible for those who are often intimidated by such massive tomes like Hooker’s Laws of Ecclesiastical Polity.
+When I heard of his efforts, and him being a dear friend of mine (I owe him for suggesting to me to buy my first BCP, starting my walk into becoming an Anglican almost three years ago), I reached out to him and devised a plan to work together to have the Anglican Renaissance Movement and the Anglican Catechetical Institute work together.
+To my surprise, Sean not only agreed to work together but even offered the idea of combining efforts and placing it under the umbrella of the Anglican Renaissance movement.

 The Articles, Homilies, and Prayerbook